shencebebetterme/pyTN/README.md

 # TNR code for arXiv:1512.03846

-The Python3 source code provided here can be used reproduce the results published in [arXiv:1512.03846](https://arxiv.org/abs/1512.03846), the article that this code accompanies.
+The Python3 source code provided here can be used to reproduce the results published in [arXiv:1512.03846](https://arxiv.org/abs/1512.03846), the article that this code accompanies.
 The exact commands that one needs to run to produce the plots shown in the article are listed below.